ilijalichkovski/application-guide-uwcmk/index.md

 Start by reading all the included instructions, and filling in your answers in your selected language.
 This section has multiple parts, which you can navigate via the Previous and Next buttons.
 As you are completing questions, we recommend you frequently click on Save & Continue editing in order to prevent losing your responses if your browser crashes or internet connection stops.

 ![](Screenshot_18.png)

+The second page of the application form asks you to indicate your interest in being considered for the Climate Action Leadership Diploma (CALD) at UWC Pearson.
+If you choose yes, you express that if you reach the final stage of the selection process and get selected, you are open to being allocated to UWC Pearson to follow the CALD programme.
+This does not mean that you are no longer being considered for the standard IB Diploma Programme available at all UWCs; instead, you are opting into *also* being considered for the IB Career Programme CALD curriculum offered exclusively at UWC Pearson. <u>All applicants are by default considered for the IB Diploma Programme.</u>

 Note that in the Essay part of this section, one of the essays must be written in your native language (Macedonian/Albanian), and the other one in English.
 This is the only case in this section where you'll need to use a different language than your chosen one.